AbdelkaderDe/DSAG-TechXChange-XP260/exercises/ex3/ex3.1/README.md

   - ✅ Sensitive fields like creditCardNo and conversation message are marked as @PersonalData: #Sensitive for compliance.
   - ✅ Audit logs automatically include these fields in tracking, ensuring data privacy and regulatory adherence.

-- Copy the contents of [data-privacy.cds](./srv/data-privacy.cds) into your project’s /srv/data-privacy.cds file.

 ### Step 3: Create server.js with Custom 403 Handler

 As part of audit logs, there can be cases where you want to genereate custom audit logs.
 For example if you want to log 403 - Forbidden events when an user is not having roles but is still trying to access certain data.
 This can be achieved by adding custom handlers in a CAP application.

 - Action :
-  - Create a new file server.js underneath the project root (node "secure-incident-management-ex0") in the workspace explorer.
-Add the following content:
+  - Copy the contents of [server.js](./server.js) into new project’s root-level server.js file.
+  - Open 'server.js' from your project and make sure that the 403-audit logic (non-batch + batch sub-requests) are present exactly as shown here :

   ```
   const cds = require('@sap/cds')